Application-specific software module for evaluating near-infrared lasers and LEDs

 Diffuse "Flood" Source Analysis

 Some NIR applications rely on a strong flash of NIR light (sometimes referred to as “flood” distribution) for proximity sensing using a time-of-flight (ToF) measurement.
 For example, in facial recognition, flood emitters can be used to detect the presence of a face and determine focus distance, even in darkness.
-The “Flood Source Analysis” test in TT-NIRI software measures the flood function of these light sources to ensure they adhere to safety and performance parameters, and to identify any irregularities such as hot spots or intensity fall-off.
+The “Flood Source Analysis” test in TT-NIRI software measures the flood function of these light sources to ensure they adhere to the intended performance parameters, and to identify any irregularities such as hot spots or intensity fall-off.

 Analyze flood distributions from diffuse NIR light sources to evaluate uniformity across angular emissions (in terms of intensity at each degree), center values, angular fall-off, hot-spots, including: